alexward5/fpl-edge-scraper/README.md

   dbpassword=[YOUR_DB_PASSWORD]
 ```

-Once you have a .env created with the necessary information for your database, open a terminal and install the necessary packages with `npm install`.
+Once you have a .env created with the necessary information for your database, open a terminal and install the required packages with `npm install`.
 After the packages have finished installing, run the program with `npm start` A success message will be logged in the terminal for each schema and table that was created.